shuvra-matrix/Gemini-Ai--MERN/README.md

 # Gemini AI Web App

-Gemini AI is an innovative web application that brings an interactive chat experience with Gemini AI.
+Gemini AI is an innovative web application that brings an interactive chat experience with the help of Google Gemini Pro api.
 Built using Node.js, React.js, MongoDB, and React-Reducer, this app allows users to engage in text-based conversations with Gemini AI.
 The application features Google OAuth V2 for user authentication, enabling enhanced capabilities and personalization.

 ## Description